Cleanliness, food, privacy and our facilities

 There are lots of ways you can comment on our services.
 See patient feedback on our website for details.

 Find out more

-For more information about NHS hospital food standards and to find out how other hospitals across the country are performing, visit NHS Choices.
+For more information about NHS hospital food standards and to find out how other hospitals across the country are performing, visit the GOV.UK website.

-For more information about PLACE, see the Health and Social Care information website.
+For more information about PLACE, see the NHS Digital website.